 Amend the Funeral Rule

+The Funeral Rule was written in 1984 and remains the only piece of federal legislation that regulates the funeral industry.
 We have been working alongside other organizations in the funeral industry to urge the Federal Trade Commission (FTC) to amend the Funeral Rule.
 One of the most important changes that needs to be made is requiring funeral homes to post their General Price Lists on their websites.
-The Funeral Rule was written in 1984 and is the only piece of federal legislation that regulates the funeral industry.

-The last thing we need when experiencing grief over the loss of a loved one is to go door-to-door requesting prices to shop around for an affordable funeral home.
+The last thing anyone needs when experiencing grief over the loss of a loved one is to go door-to-door requesting prices to shop around for an affordable funeral home.
 In the digital age, we no longer shop this way... and in the light of the ongoing COVID-19 pandemic, we simply can’t shop like that.
 Many people continue to take great care in reducing their potential exposure to the virus, like those who may be caring for a loved one on hospice.

 Here's a summary of points that have been brought to the FTC in support of amending the Funeral Rule: